joesan/joesan-me/content/posts/scala/scala-shell-script.md

 @  Expands to the positional parameters, starting from one

 Calling it is pretty simple!
-Save it as helloShell.sh and run:
+Save it as helloShell and run:

 ```shell
 ./helloShell.sh shebang